arafayr/Data-Analysis-on-Audible-Dataset/README.md

    pip install pandas numpy word2number
    ```

-3. Make sure `audible_uncleaned.xlsx` is in the same directory as the script or update the file path accordingly in `data_analysis_audible.ipynb`.
+3. Make sure `audible_uncleaned.xlsx` is in the same directory as the notebook or update the file path accordingly.

 ## Notebook Structure